hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 > ## Note the `--quiet` option
 >
 > `--quiet` or `-q` suppresses a lot of the rule progress output from Snakemake.
-> This can be useful when you just want to see the output.
+> This can be useful when you just want to see your own output.
 {:.callout}

 > ## Moving output locations